A few bicycle repairs, and then I cycled from Patacamaya to a wild camping spot near Oruro in Bolivia. A day in the life of a bike tour in Bolivia!

 Blog post written October 5th 2010

-A pretty good night's sleep, and after a bread an jam breakfast, I asked around to see if there was a bicycle shop that I could buy a rear rack from.
+A pretty good night's sleep, and after a bread an jam breakfast, I asked around to see if there was a bicycle shop that I could buy a rear rack for touring from.
 As it happened, there was, so I cycled over to see what they had.

 The racks looked reasonably strong, and as the panniers that will go on them were originally front ones, and wont carry much weight, the one I chose should do the trick.
 I'll still be towing the trailer of course – maybe I'm carrying too much stuff?